7 Signs You’re Stuck in Your Comfort Zone Without Realizing It

 - Like something is missing

-But even with that awareness, nothing really changes.
+But even when you recognize those feelings, nothing really changes.

 Instead, you tend to: